User Suggested Knots

 - Monster Mule

-- Munter Mule (5), Usage: Climbing.
+- Munter Mule (6), Usage: Climbing.
 Climbing knot used for releasable rappels. tying off a munter to go hands free!
 Tying off an atc belay device.
 Video

 - Super Munter Hitch / Monster Munter (2) – Rescue, Used to lower heavy loads.